happy-machine/luvbot/README.md

 Install the NOW cli with **npm install -g now**

-Copy the example-now.json into a file called now.json and populate the new file with the tokens you got from spotify above and the other variables described in this file
+Copy the example-now.json into a file called now.json and populate the new file with the tokens you got from spotify above and the other variables described in this file.

 Deploy the service with the command **now** from inside the zeit-bot folder in your terminal.